The Ultimate Guide To Decluttering Your Home

 2. Get rid of one thing a day

-When someone says clutter, you can often picture lots of things that are waiting to be thrown out, but a lot of the time, it’s the opposite; it’s items that need organising and still have plenty of life in them.
+When someone says clutter, you can often picture lots of things that are waiting to be thrown out, but a lot of the time, it’s the opposite; it’s items that need organizing and still have plenty of life in them.
 If you’re a bit of a collector, you’ll likely find that while you don’t really need the things that you’ve got anymore, they will be helpful to someone else.

 Setting yourself a task to get rid of one thing a day can be a great way to build up a donation pile for charity.
 Put aside a box, and choose something each day to go in it.
 After a few weeks, you’ll have a good collection that you can give away to someone in need, freeing up space in your home and helping someone else at the same time, which is an incredibly rewarding feeling.